AlphaSim

-AlphaSim was a flight-simulation addon developer, based in the Bay of Plenty, New Zealand.
+AlphaSim was a flight-simulation addon developer, based in the Bay of Plenty, New Zealand founded in June 1999.
 The company was well known throughout the flight simulation community for their numerous highly detailed & realistic military simulation products.
 They developed both aircraft and scenery for the Microsoft Flight Simulator series.
 AlphaSim was renowned for developing often-niche aircraft as well as mainstream interests.
-On August 18, 2010, AlphaSim announced, "[We have] ceased trading.
+On 18 August 2010, AlphaSim announced "[We have] ceased trading.
 Due to circumstances beyond our control, this site will no longer be selling FS addons."

-The website has since been shut down, and many workers from the AlphaSim team have opened a new company called Virtavia.
+The website has now been shut down, and many workers from the AlphaSim team have founded a new company called Virtavia.
 Virtavia sells FSX addons through their own site, and third party vender sites such as Flight1.com.

-The AlphaSim logo has evolved over the years.
-The final design was an aircraft creating an Alpha symbol with a smoke trail; logo was created in 2005.
+The AlphaSim logo had evolved over the years.
+The final logo was an aircraft creating an Alpha symbol with a smoke trail which was created in 2005.